r-graves/r-graves/README.md

 - 👋 Hi, I’m Ryan Graves
 - 👀 I’m interested in crunching large amounts of data and stuff
-- 🌱 I’m currently learning Python, Rust
+- 🌱 I’m currently learning Python, R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...